-Michaela Kaleta is a data research assistant at the CSH Vienna.
+Michaela Kaleta was a data research assistant at the CSH Vienna until June 2022.
 She obtained her bachelor’s and master’s degree in physics from the University of Vienna in 2016 and 2019, respectively.

 For her master’s thesis (“Modelling path-dependent diffusion processes on complex healthcare networks”), Michaela joined Peter Klimek’s research group for medical data analysis at the Complexity Science Hub Vienna and Medical University of Vienna.
 The group is interested in how patients’ steps through the healthcare system can be modelled using analogies to simple diffusion processes like the Markov process.
 In cooperation with medical experts the group also revealed the risk-reducing effects of doctoral visits on patients’ re-hospitalization probability.